 2022 will see a grand return of the Fitzpatrick Cup after a year on the sidelines and a fresh crop of formidable European University AFL teams is ready to clash in Cardiff on February 5.
 Next cab off the rank for our team previews is Oxford University, who will be boasting both one men’s and one women’s team for the tournament.
 OUARFC’s President and Covid Officer, Henry West, outlined the club’s expectations for the tournament and everyone’s excitement to be returning to Fitzpatrick Cup competition after a year off.

-What has the last year looked like for Oxford?
+What has the last year looked like for OUARFC?

-What’s the aim of the team for this years competition?
+What’s the aim of the team for this year’s tournament?

-The tournament is in your own backyard this year, will that help?
+The tournament is in Wales this year, much closer to home, will that help?